 Childhood Tracheobronchial Tumors (PDQ®): Treatment - Patient Information [NCI]

 Tracheobronchial tumors are rare, abnormal growths that form in the windpipe (trachea) or the large airways in the lungs called the bronchi.
-These tumors can be benign, which means they are not cancer, or cancerous.
+They can be benign (not cancerous) or malignant (cancerous).
 Benign tumors are more common in children.
-If a child has a benign tumor, they may need treatment to...
+If a child has a benign tumor, they may need treatment to prevent the tumor...

 Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention (PDQ®): Prevention - Patient Information [NCI]